The Truth of Virtuality, 2015, is composed of 25 digital prints, each 24×24 cm

 The work The Truth of Virtuality is composed of single photographs of moments describing definitions and categories of thinking.
 If put together, these images create a mosaic-like expandable net.
 Rhizome-like, single images can be the starting point of another net or agglomeration.
 The model for this work is the communication of the brains and the nerve-net which have similarities with digital nets.
 This work will be continued whereby colors, definitions, and drawings are change

-The here presented network consists of prints on rikbond of photographs of crayon drawings on transparent paper, and added writings.
+The here presented network consists of prints on rikbond of photographs of crayon drawings on translucent paper, and added writings.

 Here a text I wrote about the imagination and its connections: